-Many older Americans are sexually active, including those who are infected with HIV, and have many of the same risk factors for HIV infection as younger Americans, including a lack of knowledge about HIV and how to prevent transmission, inconsistent condom use, and multiple partners.
-Older people also face unique issues, including:
+Older people may have many of the same HIV risk factors as younger people, including a lack of knowledge about HIV prevention and sexual risk including having multiple sex partners.
+Older people also face some unique issues:

-Stigma is a particular concern among older Americans because they may already face isolation due to illness or loss of family and friends.
-Stigma negatively affects people's quality of life, self-image, and behaviors and may prevent them from seeking HIV care and disclosing their HIV status.
+Stigma is a particular concern among older people because they may already face isolation due to illness or loss of family and friends.
+Stigma negatively affects people's quality of life, self-image, and behaviors, and may prevent them from seeking HIV care and disclosing their HIV status.

 What CDC Is Doing

-CDC and its partners are pursuing a High Impact Prevention approach to advance the goals of the National HIV/AIDS Strategy, maximize the effectiveness of current HIV prevention methods, and improve surveillance among older Americans.
-Activities include:
+CDC and its partners are working together to maximize the effectiveness of current HIV prevention methods and improve surveillance among all people in the United States.
+For example,

-Support and technical assistance to health department and community-based organizations to deliver effective prevention and evidence-based interventions for antiretroviral therapy adherence for older Americans.
+CDC provides support and technical assistance to health departments and community-based organizations to deliver effective prevention and evidence-based interventions for antiretroviral therapy adherence for older Americans.